 - How it affects your bill: The meter runs backward, giving the system's owner credits for the units supplied.

 2. You use more energy than you produce

 If your solar energy system produces less than the required energy for how much you use, your home gets the deficit energy through the grid.

 - How it affects your bill: The meter runs forward and you are charged for the deficit.

 Depending on you system type, it will either send energy to the grid in intervals e.g. every 30 minutes, or at the end of the day.
 When opting for net metering, you should ensure that your meter runs on an interval system.
 This way the system can collect and send energy to the grid every 30 minutes, as opposed to at the end of the day — and can lead to more savings in the long run.

 What about gross metering?

 A gross meter measures the import and export of power separately.
-In this case you provide all the energy your solar energy system produces to the grid, while using power from the grid at the same time.
+In this case, you provide all the energy your solar energy system produces to the grid while using power from the grid at the same time.
 At the end of the month, while you pay for the power you use, you receive compensation for the power you pump into the grid.Back to top

-Using solar power not only enables you to reduce how much you pay towards electricity bills, when you supply power to the grid you can expect to receive monetary benefits in return.
-Though not all schemes are equally lucrative and feed in tariffs can vary from one local energy authority to the next.
+Using solar power enables you to reduce how much you pay towards electricity bills.
+In the past, when you supplied power to the grid, you could expect to receive monetary benefits in return.
+However, the infrastructure costs involved in maintaining the solar energy framework have seen feed-in tariffs get lower every year.

 How much can I save?